Thionyl fluoride

 Thionyl fluoride is the inorganic compound with the formula SOF2|auto=1.
 This colourless gas is mainly of theoretical interest, but it is a product of the degradation of sulfur hexafluoride, an insulator in electrical equipment.
 The molecule adopts a distorted pyramidal structure, with Cs symmetry.
 The S-O and S-F distances are 1.42 and 1.58 Å, respectively.
 The O-S-F and F-S-F angles are 106.2 and 92.2°, respectively.
-Thionyl chloride and thionyl bromide have similar structures, although these compounds are liquid at room temperature.
-Mixed halides are also known, such as SOClF, thionyl chloride fluoride.

 Synthesis and reactions

 Thionyl fluoride can be produced by the reaction of thionyl chloride with fluoride sources such as antimony trifluoride.